 Donny Versiga has created an obstructed view of the doctor’s office, which also shows the service corridor running behind it more clearly.

-Shane Johnson, the author of Mr Scott’s Guide to the Enterprise (1987), visited the Star Trek movie set in August 1986, just after The Voyage Home had been filmed.
-He told Greg Tyler of Trekplace years later that sickbay at the time still looked like the seedy bar where Dr McCoy had tried to hitch a ride to the Genesis Planet in Star Trek III.
+Lora (then Shane) Johnson, the author of Mr Scott’s Guide to the Enterprise (1987), visited the Star Trek movie set in August 1986, just after The Voyage Home had been filmed.
+Johnson told Greg Tyler of Trekplace years later that sickbay at the time still looked like the seedy bar where Dr McCoy had tried to hitch a ride to the Genesis Planet in Star Trek III.
 “The beds had been replaced with booth seating and tables, and the nurse’s station had become a bar.”

 One neat little detail that escaped detection by the cameras during the making of Star Trek: The Motion Picture involved a section of the sickbay set.
 A silver and blue medical storage unit, seen briefly in the background during the scene in which Kirk, Spock and Decker discuss the Ilia probe situation, featured labels warning that it held culture samples of “Andromeda Strain.”
 That, of course, was another of Robert Wise’s films, and the set piece was a subtle homage to him.